happydasch/btplotting/README.md

 * Different naming / structure
 * Different data generation which allows to generate data for different data sources.
 This is useful when replaying or resampling data, for example to remove gaps.
+* Different filtering of plot objectss
 * Support for replay data
 * Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values, every figure is updated individually
 * Display of plots looks more like backtrader plotting (order, heights, etc.)
-* Allows to add custom columns (for example colors, fill columns, etc.)
+* Allows to generate custom columns, which don't have to be hardcoded.
+This is being used to generate color for candles, varea values, etc.

 Plotting:

-* Datas, Indicators, Observer and Volume have own aspect ratios
+* Datas, Indicators, Observer and Volume have own aspect ratios, which can be configured in live client or scheme
 * Only one axis for volume will be added when using multiple data sources on one figure
-* Volume axis position is configureable
+* Volume axis position is configureable in scheme, by default it is being plotted on the right side
 * Linked Crosshair across all figures
 * fill_gt, fill_lt, fill support
+* Plot objects can be filtered by one or more datanames or by plot group
+* Custom plot group, which can be configured in scheme or in live client by providing all plotids in a comma-seperated list

 Tabs: